LukaszPasich/Cookable-MS3/README.md

 12. Admin access

-13. Login (with validation)
+13. Log in (with validation)

-14. Signup (with validation and password confirmation)
+14. Sign up (with validation and password confirmation)

-15. Logout
+15. Log out

 16. Website interaction feedback